 For risk-bearing capacity to operate as a strategic success factor, it is essential to maintain an adequate capital base.
 The Internal Capital Adequacy Assessment Process (ICAAP) is the primary process used to ensure risk-bearing capacity in terms of capital, while the Internal Liquidity Adequacy Assessment Process (ILAAP) helps to ensure sufficient liquidity.
 ICAAP forms an integral part of management and decision-making processes.
-As Bank Frick has exclusively common equity (CET1), its risk coverage is of the highest quality.
+As the risk coverage consists mainly of common equity (CET1), it is of the highest quality.